anirudh-cp/CSGT-Progress-Track/Documentation/DB Naming Conventions.md

 - Explicit and simple field names.
 - Singular, lowercase field names separated by underscore ('-') such as `first_name`
 - Use prefixes, suffixes sparingly only to increase readability.
-- Choices variable for a field must share the name of the field, be in all caps and declared as a list with each tuple having the same value unless absolutely necessary such as `FOOD = [('Apple', 'Apple'), ('Orange', 'Orange')]`.
+- Choices variable for a field must share the name of the field (except when two fields have the same choice set), be in all caps and declared as a list with each tuple having the same value unless absolutely necessary such as `FOOD = [('Apple', 'Apple'), ('Orange', 'Orange')]`.
 - Constraints named as `[constraint type]_[field1]_[field2]_[relation name]`